 Keith Tantlinger’s Twist-Lock

 The idea of shipping cargo in sealed containers has already been in practice since the 19th century.
-But for a long time, it lacked a safe technique to build tall stacks of containers in order to to efficiently scale up transportation capacity.
+But for a long time, it lacked a safe technique to build tall stacks of containers to efficiently scale up transportation capacity.

 In the 1950s, Keith Tantlinger invented a mechanism, the twist-lock, that was added to all four corners of a container that allowed a second container to be stacked on top and locked the two together at the same time.
 These simple refinements further allowed containers to be safely lifted and lowered onto ships by cranes and transferred from cargo vessels to trains and trucks.